KamilKrol5/learning-cards/backend/API_description.md

     Example ``http://127.0.0.1:8000/api/sets/?search=name``.
 JWT token rules
     are the same as when getting sets (point 3).
 6. Refresh JWT token
-    To refresh JWT access token a refresh token is required. in order to refresh access token - get new access token, an POST API request should be sent.
+    To refresh a JWT access token, a refresh token is required.
+In order to refresh an access token (get a new one), a POST API request should be sent.
-    The request body should have ``refresh`` field containing valid refresh token.
+    The request body should have ``refresh`` field containing a valid refresh token.
-    If the refresh token is valid the response with status 200 (OK) will be returned and there will be new access token in the body of the response (shown below).
+    If the refresh token is valid, a response with status 200 (OK) will be returned and there will be a new access token in the body of the response (shown below).
     ```json
     {
         "access": "<new access token>"
     }
     ```
-    If invalid refresh token is provided, the response will have status 401 (unauthorized) and the body fill contain the following JSON.
+    If an invalid refresh token is provided, the response will have status 401 (Unauthorized) and the body will contain the following JSON.
     ```json
     {
         "detail": "Token is invalid or expired",
         "code": "token_not_valid"
     }
     ```
-    To make a request to this API endpoint access token is not required.
+    To make a request to this API endpoint, an access token is not required.
 7. Verify JWT token
     The endpoint for this purpose is ``<api address>/api/token/verify/``.
-To verify token validity a POST request should be sent.
-The request body should contain ``token`` field with token to be verified.
+To verify token validity, a POST request should be sent.
+The request body should contain ``token`` field with a token to be verified.
 If the token is valid, a response with status 200 (OK) will be returned.
-If the provided token is invalid, a response with status 401 (unauthorized) will be returned and its body will contain json shown below.
+If the provided token is invalid, a response with status 401 (Unauthorized) will be returned and its body will contain JSON shown below.
     ```json
     {
         "detail": "Token is invalid or expired",
         "code": "token_not_valid"
     }
     ```
-    To make a request to this API endpoint access token is not required.
+    To make a request to this API endpoint, an access token is not required.